Make sure your vehicle is the right fit for a specific Hipcamp

 What if my car is damaged while parked?

-Please use your own good judgement with where you park your car, as you are solely responsible for your car and all items within it while it is parked.
+Please use your own good judgment with where you park your car, as you are solely responsible for your car and all items within it while it is parked.

 Be aware of specific hazards that could damage your vehicle and avoid parking in these areas.
 For instance, avoid parking under palm trees with falling coconuts in Hawaii or consider whether parking in a cow pasture in Texas where animals could scratch your car is the right choice for you and your vehicle.
 Please also be aware of the risk of vandalism by a third party, you can ask your Host for their advice on the area you are parking in to better understand this risk.